 The background (typically green) is masked away in real-time with a virtual software-created background.
-The physical objects in front (persons, desks, etc.) is merged with the virtual background creating the illusion of physical presence.

-The background will be created and prepared in advance, typically using Viz Artist or by importing 3D-scenes into Viz Artist and saving them as scenes in the Graphic Hub.

-The Viz Engine, a real-time compositing engine, is responsible for combining the physical and virtual objects and to display the results.
-To display the results could be to send the signal to a display, an IP stream or to send the signal downstream to a video mixer.
+The physical objects in front (persons, desks, etc.) are merged with the virtual background creating the illusion of physical presence.
+The background is created and prepared in advance, typically using Viz Artist or by importing 3D-scenes into Viz Artist and saving them as scenes in Graphic Hub.
+Viz Engine, a real-time compositing engine, is responsible for combining the physical and virtual objects and to display the results (send the signal to a display, an IP stream or to send the signal downstream to a video mixer).